New Mexico roads often cross the Continental Divide

 US89, US89 can be seen aiming straight for a low gap ahead.

-The road could be called straight as an arrow if it wasn't for
+The road could be called straight as an arrow, if it wasn't

-its numerous, undulating ups and downs in its 9 miles to the
+for its numerous, undulating ups and downs in its 9 miles to

-summit.
-The road has a wide shoulder but it is rumble stripped
+the summit.
+The road has a wide shoulder but it is rumble

-down the middle so that riding on the shoulder is impossible.
+stripped down the middle so that riding on the shoulder is

-Cyclists are forced to ride in traffic, making this side
+impossible.
+Cyclists are forced to ride in traffic, making

-needlessely dangerous.
-However traffic is light so conditions
+this side needlessly dangerous.
+However traffic is light so

 Pass.
 The top has a large sign and a nice view of the